 Important: function acmedns.recordset() must be called after acmebot.manual() has been called and after the server maintainer has set the DNS record for the domain.
 The renewal process is paused until this function is called, and no new activation may be initiated as long as the current renewal job is paused.
 When using manual mode, function acmedns.loadcert() must be called when the device starts.

-Parameters:The manual DNS challenge option must be used with the following support functions.
-The functions should only be used if the manual mode has been activated:
+Parameters:The manual DNS challenge option must be used with the following support functions:

-Manually load the Let's Encrypt signed certificate.
-This function must be called at system start when using acmedns.manual(), but should not be used when automatic mode is enabled.
-The function returns true if the certificate is loaded and false otherwise.
-The function returns false if the device has no certificate or if the certificate has already been loaded.
+This function must be called at system startup when using acmedns.manual() but can also be used in automatic mode to expedite certificate loading for already registered devices (without waiting for the acmedns.auto() function to complete).
+If a certificate is successfully loaded, the function returns {key}, {certificate}.
+Otherwise, it returns false, indicating that the device has either no certificate or that the certificate has already been loaded.

 Call this function if the dns-01 challenge option mode is set to "manual" and after setting the DNS TXT record for your domain name.